Qiskit/rustworkx/CONTRIBUTING.md

 > [!WARNING]
 > If there are multiple Pyodide wheels in the dist/ folder, the test will fail
-> to prevent you from testing an outdated wheel.
+> to prevent anyone from testing an outdated wheel.
 This scenario can happen when
-> we update the rustworkx version, minimum Python version, or Pyodide.
+> we update the rustworkx version, update the minimum Python ABI, or update Pyodide.
 To fix,
 > clean the directory with `rm -r dist` and re-run `pixi run build_pyodide`

 > [!TIP]